Key financial terms

 - Bookkeeping - the process of recording the financial transactions of a business.

-- Bootstrapping - where a business funds growth purely through personal finances and revenue from the business.
+- Bootstrapping - where a business funds its growth purely through personal finances and revenue from the business.

 - Bottom line - see Net profit.